openaq/python-tutorials/README.md

 4. In the terminal, a message will ask if you want to run the notebook in a sandboxed virtual environment with the notebook's dependencies.
 Type `y` for yes.
 5. The notebook will automatically open in your browser with all required dependencies.

-For your reference, the notebook makes use of these packages that you'll need to install on a non-marimo deployment:
+For your reference, the notebook makes use of these packages that you'll need to manually install on a non-marimo deployment:
 ```
-altair==6.0.0
-openaq==1.0.0rc2
-pandas==3.0.1
-wigglystuff==0.2.34
-vegafusion>=2.0.3
-vl-convert-python>=1.8.0
+altair==6.0.0,
+marimo>=0.19.9,
+openaq==1.0.0rc2,
+pandas==3.0.1,
+wigglystuff==0.2.34,
+vegafusion>=2.0.3,
+vl-convert-python>=1.8.0,
+pyarrow==23.0.1
 ```

+## Licenses
+All content, including source code and markdowns, in the tutorial file is licensed CC BY-SA 4.0, found at [license-content](https://github.com/openaq/python-tutorials/blob/main/license-content.md).